8 Hours / 8 CEs

 • Intended Audience

-• Allied professional eligible to conduct police/public safety psychological evaluations
+• Allied professionals eligible to conduct police/public safety psychological evaluations

 • Experience Level

-This program is designed for licensed and pre-licensed mental health professionals seeking foundational knowledge and skills in police psychological evaluations.
+This training is appropriate for licensed and pre-licensed mental health professionals at various stages of experience with police psychological evaluations.

 • Practice Setting